Steve Bucknor: Cricket umpire

 Bucknor's first international cricket fixture was a One Day International (ODI) between the West Indies and India at Antigua on 18 March 1989.
 His first Test match was at Sabina Park, Kingston, Jamaica, between 28 April and 3 May 1989, with the competing teams again being the West Indies and India.
 After umpiring in a few international matches, he was selected to umpire at the 1992 Cricket World Cup, held in Australia and New Zealand, and went on to stand in the final despite being quite inexperienced.
 Bucknor also officiated in the next four World Cup finals in 1996, 1999, 2003 and 2007, with the 2007 World Cup taking place in his native West Indies.

 In 1994 the ICC introduced a policy whereby one of the umpires in each Test match would be independent of the competing nations, selected from an International Panel of Umpires.
 Bucknor was a member of this panel from its foundation until the ICC changed its policy on umpires again in 2002.
 Since then both umpires in Test matches, and one of the umpires in ODIs have been independent of the competing countries.
 The officials are now chosen from the Elite Panel of ICC Umpires, whom the ICC consider to be the world's best umpires.
 Bucknor maintained a place on the Elite Panel from its foundation until his retirement.

 In May 2006, he accused TV companies of doctoring their images to make umpires look bad and key players look good.
-Bucknor was one of the standing umpires in the 2007 Cricket World Cup final, during which play was infamously continued despite very poor light.
+Bucknor was one of the standing umpires in the 2007 Cricket World Cup final, during which play continued despite very poor light.
 Consequently, he and the four other officials involved were suspended from the 2007 ICC World Twenty20 in South Africa.
 Dave Richardson, the general manager of cricket at the ICC, has said Bucknor's umpiring accuracy was at 96% during 2005–06, above the average of 94.8% for the Elite Panel.
 In 2007, he was short-listed for the Umpire of the Year award, which was ultimately won by Simon Taufel.
 In January 2008, he was removed by the ICC from officiating in the third Test between Australia and India in Perth, and replaced by Billy Bowden, after his several incorrect decisions in the second Test in Sydney had contributed to India's defeat.
 Former umpire Dickie Bird suggested that Bucknor had "gone on too long", while Bucknor blamed the BCCI's financial power for his ouster.

-Looking back on his career, Steve Bucknor recalled making several incorrect decisions against Sachin Tendulkar from India.
+Looking back on his career, Bucknor recalled making several incorrect decisions against Sachin Tendulkar from India.
 The ICC confirmed on 23 February 2009 that Bucknor had decided to retire from umpiring in March 2009.
 His final Test match was the 3rd Test between South Africa and Australia at Cape Town on 19–23 March, and his last One Day International match was the 4th ODI between his native West Indies and England at Barbados on 29 March, bringing his 20-year career as an official to an end.